x41lex/ezproxy/ezp_lua/README.md

 ```

 ### 'callback' mode
-Currently the only callback is on packet recived, the format is the same as the argument for [get_packets](#get_packetscallback-ezpspawner-packetdata---bool---nil)
+Currently the only callback is on packet received, the format is the same as the argument for [get_packets](#get_packetscallback-ezpspawner-packetdata---bool---nil)

-If `true` is returned the callback will never be called untill EzProxy is restarted.
+If `true` is returned the callback will never be called until EzProxy is restarted.

-# Programming Refrence
+# Programming Reference

 ## Globals
 All functions will throw errors if a incorrect number of arguments is provided, or the arguments are of invalid types.